 Express Entry draw figures for June 13, 2018 are below.

-In a significant increase in the number of invitations sent, a total of 3,500 candidates will receive an invitation to apply (ITA) following this latest draw.
 As in recent draws, a tie-break is being applied.
-As multiple candidates may have 444 CRS points, those who have had a profile in the pool longer are prioritized.
-Specifically, candidates with 444 CRS points who created their profile before March 26, 2018 at 12:50:17 UTC were invited in this latest draw.
+As multiple candidates may have 451 CRS points, those who have had a profile in the pool longer are prioritized.
+Specifically, eligible candidates with 451 points who created their profile before July 21, 2017 at 07:01:28 UTC were invited in this latest draw.

 More invitations are expected to be issued over the coming weeks, months, and years, benefiting individuals and families around the world wishing to make Canada their new permanent home.